-The Shoreline Administrator shall provide administrative interpretations in accordance with the Act, the Shoreline Master Program Guidelines, and with the Wilkeson Unified Development Ordinance.
+The SMP Administrator shall provide administrative interpretations in accordance with the Act, the Shoreline Master Program Guidelines, and with the South Prairie Unified Development Ordinance.

-The Town shall consult with the Washington State Department of Ecology (Ecology) as needed to ensure that any formal written interpretations are consistent with the purpose and intent of chapter 90.58 RCW and 173-26 WAC.
+The Town shall consult with the Washington State Department of Ecology (Ecology) to ensure that any formal written interpretations are consistent with the purpose and intent of chapter 90.58 RCW, 173-22 WAC, 173-26 WAC, and 173-27 WAC.